kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/2-process-abstraction.md

 ## CPU Scheduler

+Concepts

 - The OS maintains a list of all PCBs
 - The scheduler loops through this list, picking a ready process to run on each CPU core
 - It periodically performs context switches between processes

 ## Booting

-When a computer system boots up, the Basic Input Output System (BIOS) starts running
+Concept: When a computer system boots up, the Basic Input Output System (BIOS) starts running

 - BIOS is stored in non-volatile memory and initialize other hardware
 - BIOS locates the boot loader in the boot disk (hard disk, USB, etc.)